 1. Bargain Shopping at Shisui Premium Outlets

-Shisui Premium Outlets is an outlet mall, which opened in 2013 in Chiba prefecture Inba-gun, Shisui Iizumi.
-It is a 15-minute highway bus ride away, so makes a perfect spot to visit on a layover at Narita Airport.
-Many foreigners visiting Japan go there so it has an international feel.
+Shisui Premium Outlets is an outlet mall that opened in 2013 in Chiba Prefecture.
+It is a 15-minute highway bus ride away, so it makes a perfect spot to visit on a layover at Narita Airport.
+Many visitors to Japan go there, so it has an international feel.

 High-end fashion, sports brands, various accessories, watches, miscellaneous goods can be bought at bargain prices.
-There are many services geared towards foreigners so it’s a good spot to have fun shopping.
+There are many services geared towards foreign visitors, so it’s a good spot to have fun shopping.

 2. Enjoy Nature at Lake Inba-numa